editorbank/dbt_ch_1/readme.md

 ## Requirements for the execution environment

-- Docker installed and running
+- Podman or Docker installed and worked
 - Python 3 with modules:
   - venv or virtualenv
   - pip